abdirahman2ali/nba-ingest/README.md

 # NBA Ingest — ETL pipeline (Postgres)

 A small, focused ETL that pulls NBA data and lands it in PostgreSQL on a schedule (cron).
-This repo contains the code I built to fetch the NBA data, normalize/flatten it, and upsert into Postgres tables so downstream tools (DBeaver, pgAdmin, BI tools) can query it.
+This repo contains the code I built to fetch the NBA data, normalize/flatten it, and upsert into Postgres tables so downstream tools (dbt, BI tools) can query it.

 ## Features